lana-20/adb-commands/README.md

 # <img src="https://user-images.githubusercontent.com/70295997/222662992-d2888f51-e3ac-4a90-94f1-aecbcd4fa0d3.png" width=40> [Android Debug Bridge (adb)](https://github.com/lana-20/android-debug-bridge) Commands

 ADB commands can be used to debug Android devices, install or uninstall apps, and get information about a connected device.
+The <code>adb</code> util can practically replicate any action a user performs on the UI.

 ADB Shell commands provide access to a Unix Shell that runs a command directly on an Android device.
 As soon as I execute an <code>adb shell</code> command on the command terminal, it sends a signal to my Android device and triggers the remote shell command console.
 Thus ADB shell commands let me control my Android device.